rancher/elemental-docs/docs/quickstart.md

 ##### Verifying the download

-There are reports of incomplete downloads.
-You should verify your downloaded image using `sha256sum` as follows:
+In order to verify the integrity of the downloaded artifacts, you should do a checksum verification:

 ```shell showLineNumbers
 wget -q https://download.opensuse.org/repositories/isv:/Rancher:/Elemental:/Dev:/Teal53/images/rpi.raw.sha256
 sha256sum -c rpi.raw.sha256
 ```

-You should see `rpi.raw: OK` as output.
+This should print `rpi.raw: OK` as output.

 #### Writing the seed image to a USB stick